Xetibo/ReSet-Doc/sections/projects.typ

-    [Not all base features of the GNOME control center work on other environments, and GNOME exclusive features cannot be hidden.], cell_align: left, bold: false, font_size: 11pt, ), cell("X", bold: true, cell_align: center), cell("Ease of Use", bold: true, cell_align: left), cell( [The user interface of the GNOME control center follows best practices.
-It has consistent design, naming makes sense and accessibility is taken into account.], cell_align: left, bold: false, font_size: 11pt, ), cell("\u{2713}", bold: true, cell_align: left), cell("Maintainability", bold: true, cell_align: left), cell( [All features of the Gnome control center are within one repository, which results in one project maintaining every feature.
+    [Not all base features of the GNOME control center work on other environments, and GNOME exclusive features cannot be hidden.], cell_align: left, bold: false, font_size: 11pt, ), cell("X", bold: true, cell_align: center), cell("Ease of Use", bold: true, cell_align: left), cell( [The user interface of the GNOME control center follows their own best practices.@gnome_human_guidelines It has consistent design, naming makes sense and accessibility is taken into account.], cell_align: left, bold: false, font_size: 11pt, ), cell("\u{2713}", bold: true, cell_align: left), cell("Maintainability", bold: true, cell_align: left), cell( [All features of the Gnome control center are within one repository, which results in one project maintaining every feature.
 This can potentially cause